zyxtarmo/about-dyn-mirai-and-cats/PITCHME.md

 across the U.S. Yes, it’s why your __Spotify__ app is offline, why you can’t stream __Netflix__, and why __Twitter__ won’t load.

+#VSLIDE

+# Key Findings:

+* The Friday October 21, 2016 attack has been analyzed as a complex & sophisticated attack, using maliciously targeted, masked TCP and UDP traffic over port 53.
+* Dyn confirms Mirai botnet as primary source of malicious attack traffic.
+* Attack generated compounding recursive DNS retry traffic, further exacerbating its impact.

 #HSLIDE

 ## DNS